 Moist and flavorful Lemon Blueberry Scones with Lemon Glaze are definitely my best scone recipe and one of my most popular posts here on The Love Nerds!
-Whether enjoyed on a warm spring day or on Christmas morning as a holiday recipe, these scones are always the perfect addition to your table!!
+Whether enjoying on a warm spring day or on Christmas morning as a holiday recipe, these scones are always the perfect addition to your table!!

 THESE LEMON BLUEBERRY SCONES ARE THE BEST SCONE RECIPE YOU WILL EVER MAKE!!